Rachel-Robison/Chiron-AI/README.md

 ---

 ## 📂 Project Status
 This is a **business concept** developed as part of the **MBA program at the University of Illinois Urbana-Champaign, Gies College of Business**.
-It represents a milestone project and is not yet in production.
+It is currently at the concept stage and is not yet in production.

+## Next Steps
+Chiron A.I. is positioned for real-world prototyping as AI capabilities, accessibility standards, and funding opportunities mature.
+Future development could include:
+- Building a functional prototype
+- Partnering with educators and Title 1 schools
+- Running pilot programs to test learning outcomes

 ---